raesian/SeattleLungProject/LabMembers.markdown

                     <h2>Aaron Inthavong</h2>
                     <h3>Senior</h3>
                     <h3>Bioengineering</h3>
-                    <p>Aaron is a junior majoring in Bioengineering.
+                    <p>Aaron is a senior majoring in Bioengineering.
 He joined the lab in October of 2023 as an intern, assisting with lung and cardiac biorepository items.
 Outside of the lab he enjoys playing golf, cooking, and crime shows.
 He aims to further his education in graduate school to learn the tools needed to tackle future medical needs.</p>
                 </div>
             </div>
             <div class = "card" id = "i7">